 Assumed rate of return

 Chart 1: Achieving Long-term Investment Goals

-To help mitigate risk, Tarrant County Commissioners Court works closely with TCDRS to ensure the County's retirement plan entails a diversified portfolio.
-As of April 2018, the county's asset allocation included the following:
+To help mitigate risk, Tarrant County Commissioners Court works closely with TCDRS to ensure the County’s retirement plan entails a diversified portfolio.
+As of April 2019, the County’s asset allocation included the following:

-For calendar year 2018, Tarrant County Commissioners Court elected a Total Contribution Rate of 19.50 percent of payroll, which will go towards funding the County’s retirement plan.
-This rate is actually higher than the Determined Contribution Rate of 14.51percent for the same period.
+For calendar year 2020, Tarrant County Commissioners Court elected a Total Contribution Rate of 19.50% of payroll, which will go towards funding the County’s retirement plan.
+This rate is actually higher than the Determined Contribution Rate of 14.11% for the same period.
 By contributing above the required rate, the County is investing in current employees’ future benefits and paying down its unfunded liability within 20 years.

 Below Chart 2 compares the Actuarially Determined Contribution Rates versus Tarrant County's Actual Total Contribution Rates.
-Over the last four years, Tarrant County Commissioners court has continued to pay above the required amount to pay down unfunded liability.
+Over the last four years, Tarrant County Commissioners Court has continued to pay above the required amount to pay down the unfunded liability.

-Below, Chart 3 shows the five year history of Tarrant county's Actuarial Value of Assets versus Actuaria Accrued Liabilities.
+Below, Chart 3 shows the five year history of Tarrant County's Actuarial Value of Assets versus Actuarial Accrued Liabilities.
 This data can be found in the Tarrant County Comprehensive Annual Financial Report.
-Please note 2016 is the most recent year available.
-Numbers are not released until December 31st of each year.

 Other Helpful Tools

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.